 In apocryphal and gnostic texts, the character of Mary Magdalene is further developed, suggesting she was one of the most advanced disciples and had visionary power herself.
 Other Gnostic writings, such as the Gospel of Phillip, suggest that the closeness of Mary Magdalene created tensions with other disciples, who found it difficult for a woman to have more influence and prestige than themselves.

 The early church, which came to be dominated by men, tended to downplay the role of women.
 Therefore, it is significant that even in the canonical gospels, Mary Magdalene appears very devoted and close to Jesus.
 The fact she was first witness to his resurrection is significant, because at the time, women generally were not considered reliable as witnesses.

 In the Gospel of Mary, first discovered in 1896, Mary Magdalene again appears to be the most prominent disciple of Jesus.

 “Peter said to Mary, “Sister we know that the Savior loved you more than the rest of women.
 Tell us the words of the Savior which you remember which you know, but we do not, nor have we heard them.”
 Mary answered and said, “What is hidden from you I will proclaim to you.”
 And she began to speak to them these words: “I,” she said, “I saw the Lord in a vision and I said to Him, Lord I saw you today in a vision.”

 Some scholars have taken this as evidence that Mary Magdalene was the ‘Beloved disciple’ mentioned in the gospel of John.

-The Eastern Orthodox church have always seen Mary Magdalene as a virtuous women, and a different person to the repentant Mary, who anoints Jesus in the gospel of Luke.
+The Eastern Orthodox church have always seen Mary Magdalene as a virtuous woman, and a different person to the repentant Mary who anoints Jesus in the gospel of Luke.

 The Meaning of Mary Magdalene